mdtauseefalam/SAGE_Prompt/README.md

 A sample SAGE-Prompt is depicted as "final_sample_SAGE_Prompt.txt"

-   Few of the files are planned to be uploaded in near future to replicate the research.
+Few of the files are planned to be uploaded in upon acceptance of the paper to replicate the research.